 Bevan's engagement within a relatively narrow range of figurative subjects connects him with the earlier generation of British painters collectively known as the School of London and including Lucian Freud, Frank Auerbach, Leon Kossoff and Francis Bacon.
 In return, one of Bevan’s private collectors Keir McGuinness recalls that Lucian Freud, who died in 2011, would make a point of visiting all of Bevan’s London exhibitions and had been inspired by the younger artist’s paintings.
 Given his expressive style of figuration, it’s not surprising that Bevan quickly found an audience for his art in Germany, and there is certainly common ground with the work of Anselm Kiefer.
 His work can also be considered in the context of American paint-ers including Ida Applebroog (with whom he briefly shared a dealer), Philip Guston and Leon Golub, whose layering and scraping back of paint evokes a similar sense of flesh and wounded skin (see for example White Squad V, 1984.

-Tony Bevan studied at Bradford School of Art, Goldsmiths College and The Slade, completing his studies in 1976.
+Note: Tony Bevan studied at Bradford School of Art, Goldsmiths College and The Slade, completing his studies in 1976.
 He took part in a number of important group exhibitions in the early 1980s, which led on to solo exhibitions at the ICA, London in 1987-8, Whitechapel Art Gallery in 1993 and National Portrait Gallery in 2011.
 He has exhibited extensively in the UK and internationally and his work is included in 38 public collections including the Tate Gallery, London; the Metropolitan Museum of Art, New York; Museum of Contemporary Art, Los Angeles; Israel Museum, Jerusalem and Kunsthalle Kiel, Germany.